 PR.com: Is most of the merchandise going to be t-shirts?

 Gene Simmons: And wallets, leather goods, carry-on cases in airports that kind of stuff.
 There is going to be jewelry and charm bracelets.

 PR.com: The actual picture of the bag with the dollar sign on it?
 You own that trademark?

 PR.com: I'm shocked about that, because I have seen it in cartoons and all over the place.

 Gene Simmons: That doesn't mean they own it.
 People use all kinds of thing they don't own.

 PR.com: How involved are you?
 Do you get involved in design and production?

 PR.com: Where is the product manufactured?

 Gene Simmons: I don't know if you make a record with a record company, where is the record manufactured?
 Where is the CD done?
+I don't know.

 PR.com: Ok.
 Tell me about My Dad the Rock Star.